 CS 225.
 QR: Programming Languages.
 3 Credits.

-The principles of programming language design and fundamental implementation concepts.
-Syntax, semantics, and static program analysis for various paradigms.
-Programming language metatheory, including confluence and type safety.
-Stack-based implementation and memory management issues.
+Principles of programming language design and fundamental implementation concepts.
+Syntax, semantics, and static analysis of programs.
+Provable properties of programming languages such as type safety.
 Prerequisites: CS 124, CS 125.

 CS 228.
 QR: Human-Computer Interaction.
 3 Credits.